Fair Asynchronous Session Subtyping: Fair Asynchronous Session Subtyping

-\item if $T=\Tselect{l}{T}$ then $\selunf {S} = \context {A} {\Tselectindex l{S_k}{i}{I}} {k\in K}$ and $\forall i\in I.\, (T_i,\context {A} {{S_{ki}}} {k\in K})\in\mathcal R$. \end{enumerate} $T$ is a controllable subtype of $S$ if there is a controllable subtyping relation $\mathcal R$ s.t.\ $(T,S) \, \in \, \mathcal R$.
+\item if $T=\Tselect{l}{T}$ then $\selunf {S} \! = \! \context {A} {\TselectindexCOMPACTED l{S_k}{i}{I}} {k\in K}$ and $\forall i\!\in \!I.\, (T_i,\context {A} {{S_{ki}}} {k\in K})\!\in\!\mathcal R$. \end{enumerate} $T$ is a controllable subtype of $S$ if there is a controllable subtyping relation $\mathcal R$ s.t.\ $(T,S) \, \in \, \mathcal R$.

-$T$ is a \emph{fair asynchronous subtype} of $S$, written $T \, \subtype \, S$, whenever: $S$ controllable implies that $T$ is a controllable subtype of $S$. \end{definition} Notice that the top-level check for controllability in the above definition is consistent with the inner controllability checks performed in Case $(3)$.
+$T$ is a \emph{fair asynchronous subtype} of $S$, written $T \, \subtype \, S$, whenever: $S$ controllable implies that $T$ is a controllable subtype of $S$. \end{defi} Notice that the top-level check for controllability in the above definition is consistent with the inner controllability checks performed in Case $(3)$.

 \paragraph{Subtyping simulation game} Session type $T$ is a fair asynchronous subtype of $S$ if $S$ is not controllable or if $T$ is a controllable subtype of $S$.
 Intuitively, the above co-inductive definition says that it is possible to play a simulation game between a subtype $T$ and its supertype $S$ as follows.
 Case~\eqref{fs:end} says that if $T$ is the $\Tend$ type, then $S$ must also be $\Tend$.
-Case~\eqref{fs:rec} says that if $T$ is a recursive definition, then it simply unfolds this definition while $S$ does not need to reply.
+Case~\eqref{fs:rec} says that if $T$ is recursively defined, then $T$ is replaced by the unfolding of its definition, $S$ is left unchanged and the simulation game continues.
 Case~\eqref{fs:external} says that if $T$ is an input branching, then the sub-terms in $S$ that are controllable can reply by inputting at most some of the labels $l_i$ in the branching (contravariance of inputs), and the simulation game continues (see Example~\ref{ex:contra-variance}).
 Case~\eqref{fs:internal} says that if $T$ is an output selection, then $S$ can reply by outputting \emph{all} the labels $l_i$ in the selection, possibly after executing some inputs, after which the simulation game continues.
 We comment further on Case~\eqref{fs:internal} with Example~\ref{ex:subtyping-finite}.